 Like the FBAR, Form 8938 is an informational form used to report foreign assets.
 Those assets include:

-Form 8938 is similar to the FBAR, and many expats assume that they’re the same thing.
-However, they are different forms —and understanding the differences is important to filing your Expat Taxes accurately.
+Form 8938 is similar to the FBAR, so many expats fail to understand that they are two separate forms —and understanding the key differences is important to filing your Expat Taxes accurately.

 To start with, Form 8938 is issued by the IRS rather than FinCEN.
 Form 8938 is also more complex and in-depth than the FBAR.